History of life: Fossil evidence

-The Francevillian biota fossils, dated to 2.1 Ga, are the earliest known fossil organisms that are clearly multicellular.
+Fungi-like fossils were found in vesicular basalt dating back to the Paleoproterozoic Era around 2.4 billion years ago.
+The controversial Francevillian biota fossils, dated to 2.1 Ga, are the earliest known fossil organisms that are clearly multicellular, if they are indeed fossils.
 They may have had differentiated cells.
 Another early multicellular fossil, Qingshania, dated to 1.7 Ga, appears to consist of virtually identical cells.
 The red algae called Bangiomorpha, dated at 1.2 Ga, is the earliest known organism that certainly has differentiated, specialized cells, and is also the oldest known sexually reproducing organism.
 The 1.43 billion-year-old fossils interpreted as fungi appear to have been multicellular with differentiated cells.
-The "string of beads" organism Horodyskia, found in rocks dated from 1.5 Ga to 900 Ma, may have been an early metazoan; however, it has also been interpreted as a colonial foraminiferan.
+The "string of beads" organism Horodyskia, found in rocks dated from 1.5 Ga to 900 Ma, may have been an early metazoan; however, it has also been interpreted as a colonial foraminifera.